-9.41 Melo aethiopica
+9.43 Melo aethiopica

-Melo aethiopica (Linnaeus, 1758) a marine gastropod (5.114) and one of the Melo volutes; this species lives principally in Indonesian waters but is generally distributed from Java in the west to Papua New Guinea in the east.
+Melo aethiopica (Linnaeus, 1758) a marine gastropod (5.116) and one of the Melo volutes; this species lives principally in Indonesian waters but is generally distributed from Java in the west to Papua New Guinea in the east.
 Their habitat is reportedly thick volcanic sand in shallow waters.
-Dimensions are between 200 and 250mm in length, with a largest reported size of 348mm.
-The protoconch is usually bright yellow in colour, but generally the shell is a light brown or mahogany it has 14 to 18 subsutural spines per whorl and three columella plaits.
+Dimensions are between 200 and 250 mm (7 to 9 inches) in length, with a largest reported size of 348 mm (13 inches).
+The protoconch is usually bright yellow in colour, but generally the shell is a light brown or mahogany; it has 14 to 18 subsutural spines per whorl and three columella plaits.
 Sometimes Melo aethiopica have a creamy yellow spiral band in the middle of the whorls, and young shells may have a pattern of small dark blotches.
 There is no regular fishing.
 Melo aethiopica is the bailer shell used in Papua New Guinea to make the traditional jewellery.
-See also Melo pearl (5.117).
+See also Melo pearl (5.119).

-9.42 Melo amphora
+9.44 Melo amphora

-Melo amphora (Lamarck, 1816) a marine gastropod (5.114) and one of the Melo volutes; this species lives all along the northern coast of Australia and the southern coast of New Guinea.
+Melo amphora (Lamarck, 1816) a marine Gastropod (5.116) and one of the Melo volutes; this species lives all along the northern coast of Australia and the southern coast of New Guinea.
 Their habitat is on the sand and sand-mud bottoms from the shore and down to 10m., deep.
-Dimensions are between 300 and 468mm in length, with the largest registered size of 524mm.
-The protoconch is wide and cream coloured, the spines are long and straight but only on the first 2.5 whorls.
-The best distinguishing character is the absence of spines on the last adult whorl, and they have three strong columella plaits.
+Dimensions are between 300 and 468 mm (11 to 18 inches) in length, with the largest registered size of 524 mm (20 inches).
+The protoconch is wide and cream coloured, the spines are long and straight, but only on the first 2.5 whorls.
+The best distinguishing character is the absence of spines on the last adult whorl and they have three strong columella plaits.
 The range of Melo amphora and Melo aethiopica coincide with each other, it may be that Melo amphora is a southern variant of Melo aethiopica.
-See also Melo pearl (5.117).
+See also Melo pearl (5.119).

-9.43 Melo broderipii
+9.45 Melo broderipii

-Melo broderipii (Griffith & Pidgeon, 1834) a marine gastropod (5.114) and one of the Melo volutes; this species lives mainly in the Philippines but is also recorded for New Guinea.
-Their habitat is on sand and mud bottoms from the shore to about 10 metres deep.
-Dimensions are between 250 and 350mm in length, and the registered largest size is 371mm.
+Melo broderipii (Griffith & Pidgeon, 1834) a marine Gastropod (5.116) and one of the Melo volutes; this species lives mainly in the Philippines but is also recorded for New Guinea.
+Their habitat is on sand and mud bottoms from the shore to about 10 metres (33 feet) deep.
+Dimensions are between 250 and 350 mm (10 to 14 inches) in length, and the registered largest size is 371 mm (14 inches).
 Melo broderipiis have 20 to 25 spines per whorl and the columella has four plaits.
 The base colour is pale cream brown and most shells have dark chocolate brown flecks that become scarcer in the last whorl.
-See also Melo pearl (5.117).
+See also Melo pearl (5.119).

-9.44 Melo georginae
+9.46 Melo georginae

-Melo georginae (Griffith & Pidgeon, 1834) a marine gastropod (5.114) and one of the melo volutes; this species is limited to the coast of southern Queensland, Australia.
-Their habitat is on sand bottoms between 2 and 90 meters deep, and their dimensions are between 200 and 300mm in length.
+Melo georginae (Griffith & Pidgeon, 1834) a marine Gastropod (5.116) and one of the melo volutes; this species is limited to the coast of southern Queensland, Australia.
+Their habitat is on sand bottoms between 2 and 90 meters (7 to 295 feet) deep, and their dimensions are between 200 and 300 mm (8 to 12 inches) in length.
 The protoconch is pink and the shell has a pinkish white or cream background and, wide areas of vivid orange which form thick irregular reticulations which outline white triangles.
 Two dark spiral bands stand out against the yellow-orange colour of the last adult whorl.
 This species lives deeper than any other member of the genus.
-See also Melo pearl (5.117).
+See also Melo pearl (5.119).

-9.45 Melo melo
+9.47 Melo melo